milatabach/coms3930-module2/README.md

 **Components Needed:** Lily TTGO esp32, joystick, potentiometer, buttom, cable

 **Repo content:**
-- This repo contains the code loaded in Arduido IDE to read the inputs and communicate with Processing;
+- Ccode loaded in Arduido IDE to read the inputs and communicate with Processing;
 - The java code to be loaded in to Processing;
+- STL files used to 3D print;